 Other symptoms can involve general malaise and fatigue, and in its more advanced stages, other systems of the body may be affected.
 There are definitive blood tests to help identify Rheumatoid arthritis that can be easily run.

 Management includes medication and vitamin and diet therapy, as well as chiropractic adjustments.
 In addition, joint mobilization and modalities such as ultrasound, heat, electro-therapy, and massage can help with the pain and stiffness associated the condition.

 Dr. Scott Stiffey is dedicated to assisting people in getting relief from the pain and suffering associated with arthritis.
-Give us a call today at 573-769-2400 in Palmyra, (573) 607-2727 in Columbia, or fill out the form below to find relief today!
+Give us a call today at 573-769-2400 in Palmyra, (573) 607-2727 in Columbia, or fill out the form on our contact page to find relief today!